Jan9103/atrea/docs/slow_start.md

 It first connects to the twitch server and "joins" (collects data from) the channels listed in the channel-list-file.

-When someone raids into a joined channel atrea-collector will join the raider.
+When someone raids into a joined channel ATREA-collector will join the raider.
 This is configurable, expandable, etc - but that is part of the usage chapter.

 Long version: [how it works](./how_it_works.md)